 Menu Close

-A portion of the proceeds help fund the MLK Committee grant program.
-The MLK Committee is a California Nonprofit Public Benefit Corporation.
+Furthermore, a portion of the proceeds helps fund the MLK Committee grant program, which supports local community initiatives.
+It’s important to note that the MLK Committee is a California Nonprofit Public Benefit Corporation.

 About the Event